malegria01/IdentificationSecretoryPeptides/README.md

 ### 2.1.
 Secondary structure of signal peptides

-The STRIDE algorithm was used to analyze the secondary structure signal peptide models
+The STRIDE algorithm was used to analyze the secondary structure signal peptide models.
+In the case of the SP group, we analyzed the 28,828 residues from 917 PDB models in our database.

+The output data is [here](https://doi.org/10.5281/zenodo.10971817).

 ## 3. SecA-Signal peptide complex prediction using HADDOCK